 YLN provides early intervention for all young people, including those at risk of Child-Sexual-Exploitation, substance-misuse and offending.
 Young People at risk of long-term unemployment have improved aspirations, and are equipped with valuable training and work experience.
 Furthermore, Young Leaders become positive role models for children aged 5-11, understanding the needs of these children and providing relevant support and guidance.

 In February 2018, we became a registered ASDAN Centre and our tailor-made Leading in Community Settings Award was accredited.
 We have recruited a sessional Academic Adviser, with a role of supporting the growth of our training delivery and ensuring quality is maintained.

 Rosie has a great skill of building transformative relationships with young people and her caring nature and ‘whatever it takes’ attitude changes lives.
 With over ten years of experience delivering local youth work, she has used her wealth of learning to develop the YLN programme into a practical resource for real community settings.

-Liam leads the work of The Vine Trust of St Mary’s Laisterdyke, and he founded the Young Leaders Network.
+Liam leads the work of Primetime at The Vine, and he founded the Young Leaders Network.
 He became a young volunteer after attending after-school sessions, later becoming our Children’s Worker.
 Today, Liam remains passionate about providing opportunities for other young people to overcome disadvantage and reach their full potential, particularly in Bradford East where he continues to live.

 Nosheen has worked at Bradford College for 15 years in a range of roles including Associate Lecturer and Curriculum Team Leader for the Public Services department.
 She has been involved with curriculum development at Bradford College in partnership with external agencies; including validation of Higher Education (HE) provision.